bonner/WhatsTheWeather/README.md

 * Create cache of mappings between city names and ids, if not in cache, use get weather by city, else get by id.
 * Polling/retry back off logic for getting from the openmap api, handle/support for unavailable service
 * Remove dependence in controller code on response schema
+* Make a modal for the response from the form, single page design

 contact bonner.mike@gmail.com for more details and queries.